Fractional topological charge in $SU(N)$ gauge theories without dynamical quarks: Introduction

 It is well known that topologically non-trivial configurations play an essential role in Quantum ChromoDynamics (QCD).
 For $J^P = 0^-$ mesons, such configurations must be present in order to split the iso-singlet $\eta'$ meson from the octet of pions, kaons, and the $\eta$ meson \cite{Witten:1979vv,Veneziano:1979ec,tHooft:1986ooh}.
 They also affect the spectrum of mesons with higher spin \cite{Giacosa:2017pos}, and contribute to the proton and photon structure functions in polarised deep-inelastic scattering \cite{Veneziano:1989ei,Shore:1990zu,Shore:1991dv,Shore:1997tq,Narison:1998aq,Bass:2004xa,Shore:2007yn,Tarasov:2020cwl,Tarasov:2021yll}.

 In weak coupling for a $SU(N)$ gauge theory, the dominant configurations are instantons, which are self-dual solutions to the classical equations of motion.
-By asymptotic freedom instanton effects can be reliably computed at high temperature, $T$, or quark chemical potential, $\mu_{\rm qk}$ \footnote{The computation at $T\neq 0$ is only complete to one loop order \cite{Gross:1980br,KorthalsAltes:2014dkx,KorthalsAltes:2015zpx,Pisarski:2019upw,Boccaletti:2020mxu}.
-When $\mu_{\rm qk} \neq 0$, even at one loop order the result for arbitrary instanton scale size is lacking \cite{Pisarski:2019upw}.}.
-The action for a single instanton with unit topological charge is $= 8 \pi^2/g^2$.
-Since by asymptotic freedom the running coupling constant, $g^2(T) \sim 8 \pi^2/(c \log(T))$, \footnote{For an $SU(N)$ gauge theory coupled to $N_f$ flavors of massless quarks, $c = (11 N - 4 N_f C_f)/3$, $C_f = (N^2-1)/(2N)$.}, the topological susceptibility falls off sharply at high temperature,
+By asymptotic freedom instanton effects can be reliably computed at high temperature, $T$, or quark chemical potential, $\mu_{\rm qk}$ \cite{Gross:1980br,KorthalsAltes:2014dkx,KorthalsAltes:2015zpx,Pisarski:2019upw,Rennecke:2020zgb,Boccaletti:2020mxu,Nogradi2023} \footnote{ The computation at $T\neq 0$ is complete to one loop order, while that at $\mu_{\rm qk} \neq 0$ is lacking, although doable \cite{Nogradi2023}.} The action for a single instanton with unit topological charge is $= 8 \pi^2/g^2$.
+Since by asymptotic freedom the running coupling constant, $g^2(T) \sim 8 \pi^2/(c \log(T))$, \footnote{For an $SU(N)$ gauge theory coupled to $N_f$ flavors of massless quarks, $c = (11 N - 4 N_f C_f)/3$, $C_f = (N^2-1)/(2N)$.
+The factor of $T^4$ in Eq. (\ref{highT_top_sucep}) arises from the integral over the instanton scale size, $\rho$.} the topological susceptibility falls off sharply at high temperature,

-Remarkably, numerical simulations in lattice QCD find that this power law holds down to temperatures as low as $\approx 300$~MeV when $\mu_{\rm qk} = 0$, which we assume henceforth \cite{Borsanyi:2015cka,GrillidiCortona:2015jxo,Bonati:2015vqz,Borsanyi:2016ksw,Frison:2016vuc,Petreczky:2016vrs,Taniguchi:2016tjc,Bonati:2018blm,Bonanno:2020hht,Lombardo:2020bvn,Jahn:2021qrp,Borsanyi:2021gqg,Chen:2022fid} \footnote{ The overall magnitude of the topological susceptibility is about an order of magnitude greater than the instanton result at one loop order, but surely it is necessary to include the corrections to the instanton density at two loop order for $T \neq 0$.
+Remarkably, numerical simulations in lattice QCD find that this power law holds down to temperatures as low as $\approx 300$~MeV \cite{Borsanyi:2015cka,GrillidiCortona:2015jxo,Bonati:2015vqz,Borsanyi:2016ksw,Frison:2016vuc,Petreczky:2016vrs,Taniguchi:2016tjc,Lombardo:2020bvn,Jahn:2021qrp,Borsanyi:2021gqg,Chen:2022fid} \footnote{ The overall magnitude of the topological susceptibility is about an order of magnitude greater than the instanton result at one loop order, but surely it is necessary to include the corrections to the instanton density at two loop order for $T \neq 0$.
 Multi-instanton configurations can also contribute at low $T$ \cite{Rennecke:2020zgb}.}.
+This is valid when $\mu_{\rm qk} = 0$; at the end of the paper we discuss what might occur for cold, dense quarks, where $T \ll \mu_{\rm qk} \neq 0$.